sarithdm/java/Question Bank.md

 *
 ![EJB Life Cycle](/img/1.png?v=4&s=200)

-2. With a neat sketch explain CORBA Architecture (10 Marks)
+2. With a neat sketch explain CORBA Architecture (10 Marks) Dec 2018, Dec 2019

 * CORBA relies on the protocol Internet InterORB Protocol (IIOP) for communications between objects.
 * The center of the CORBA architecture lies in the Object Request Broker (ORB).